Merger of Alaska Airlines and Hawaiian Airlines: Support from political leaders

-When the merger was announced, Gov. Josh Green (D-HI) promised that he and attorney general Anne Lopez would monitor the merger "very closely" adding that both "are very high-quality companies, but ultimately, I will be watching to make sure all of our state's needs are met and all of our workers are cared for."
+When the merger was announced, Gov. Josh Green (D-HI) promised that he and Hawaii Attorney General Anne Lopez would monitor the merger "very closely" adding that both "are very high-quality companies, but ultimately, I will be watching to make sure all of our state's needs are met and all of our workers are cared for."
 Green, along with Governors Jay Inslee of Washington State and Tina Kotek of Oregon, later jointly sent a letter to the Department of Transportation expressing strong support for the merger.

-As part of its effort to garner local support for the merger, Alaska Airlines made three key promises to Hawaii residents to maintain the Hawaiian Airlines brand, keep all front-line union employees, and protect neighbor island flights.
+As part of its effort to garner local support for the merger, Alaska Airlines made three promises to Hawaii residents to maintain the Hawaiian Airlines brand, keep all front-line union employees, and protect neighbor island flights.

 In February 2024, Richard Bissen (mayor of Maui County), Rick Blangiardi (mayor of the City and County of Honolulu), Derek Kawakami (mayor of Kauai County), and Mitch Roth (mayor of Hawaiʻi County) published an open letter in the Honolulu Star-Advertiser declaring their support for the merger as "good for Hawaiʻi" and enhance service to neighbor islands.

 Consumer lawsuit

-In April 2024, eight plaintiffs sued Alaska Airlines in an attempt to prevent the deal arguing it would violate U.S. antitrust law.
+In April 2024, eight plaintiffs sued Alaska Airlines in an attempt to prevent the deal, arguing it would violate U.S. antitrust law.
 The lawsuit was dismissed by the district court in August 2024 after Judge Derrick Watson ruled that they lacked standing to sue.

 Competitor reactions

-United Airlines raised concerns about how the merger would affect its ability to partner with Hawaiian Airlines on inter-island flights with the Department of Transportation on August 27 according to a disclosure.
-Analysts noted that United is currently the largest carrier airline between the mainland and Hawaii and "the fact that United views this as bad for them underscores that it likely strengthens competition".
+United Airlines raised concerns with the Department of Transportation on August 27 about how the merger would affect its ability to partner with Hawaiian Airlines on inter-island flights, according to a disclosure.
+Analysts noted that United was currently the largest carrier airline between the mainland and Hawaii and "the fact that United [Airlines] views this as bad for them underscores that it likely strengthens competition".

 Regulatory approval

-Under President Biden, the U.S. Department of Justice has worked to prevent further consolidation in the airline industry but it was initially unclear whether they would file suit against the merger with analysts noting differences between the proposal and prior proposals opposed by the administration.
+Under President Biden, the U.S. Department of Justice worked to prevent further consolidation in the airline industry but it was initially unclear whether they would file suit against the merger with analysts noting differences between the proposal and prior proposals opposed by the administration.
 Company executives expressed confidence that the combination would receive federal approval.